SheetJS/js-word/README.md

 This has been tested on some basic XLS files generated from Excel 2011 (using compatibility mode).

-*THIS WAS WHIPPED UP VERY QUICKLY TO SATISFY A VERY SPECIFIC NEED*.
 If you need something that is not currently supported, file an issue and attach a sample file.
 I will get to it :)

 ## Installation